-While you would normally use a cucchiaio to eat soup, you will use a cucchiaino to eat ice cream or stirring tea.
+While you would normally use a cucchiaio to eat soup, you will use a cucchiaino to eat ice cream or stir tea.

 Quali sono i cibi che si mangiano di solito con un cucchiaino?

-What are some foods you usually eat with a little spoon?
+What are some of the foods you usually eat with a small spoon?

 Dove hai messo tutti i cucchiaini?

 Where did you put all the spoons?

 Another translation for small spoon you can use is cucchiaietto, but it is not as common as cucchiaino which is the standard form.

 Cucchiaione is the opposite of cucchiaino, as it means big spoon.
 It can also be used to translate big spoonful in colloquial language.

 It is also a synonym for ladle, which is more commonly translated as mestolo.